Down syndrome: Cognitive development

-Hearing aids or other amplification devices can be useful for language learning in those with hearing loss.
+Some people with Down syndrome experience hearing loss.
+In this instance, hearing aids or other amplification devices can be useful for language learning.
 Speech therapy may be useful and is recommended to be started around nine months of age.
-As those with Down syndrome typically have good hand-eye coordination, learning sign language may be possible.
+As those with Down syndrome typically have good hand-eye coordination, learning sign language is a helpful communication tool.
 Augmentative and alternative communication methods, such as pointing, body language, objects, or pictures, are often used to help with communication.
 Behavioral issues and mental illness are typically managed with counseling or medications.

 Education programs before reaching school age may be useful.
 School-age children with Down syndrome may benefit from inclusive education (whereby students of differing abilities are placed in classes with their peers of the same age), provided some adjustments are made to the curriculum.
-Evidence to support this, however, is not very strong.
 In the United States, the Individuals with Disabilities Education Act of 1975 requires public schools generally to allow attendance by students with Down syndrome.

 Individuals with Down syndrome may learn better visually.
 Drawing may help with language, speech, and reading skills.
 Children with Down syndrome still often have difficulty with sentence structure and grammar, as well as developing the ability to speak clearly.
 Several types of early intervention can help with cognitive development.
 Efforts to develop motor skills include physical therapy, speech and language therapy, and occupational therapy.
 Physical therapy focuses specifically on motor development and teaching children to interact with their environment.
 Speech and language therapy can help prepare for later language.
 Lastly, occupational therapy can help with skills needed for later independence.

 Other

 Tympanostomy tubes are often needed and often more than one set during the person's childhood.
 Tonsillectomy is also often done to help with sleep apnea and throat infections.
-Surgery, however, does not always address the sleep apnea and a continuous positive airway pressure (CPAP) machine may be useful.
-Physical therapy and participation in physical education may improve motor skills.
-Evidence to support this in adults, however, is not very good.
+Surgery does not correct every instance of sleep apnea and a continuous positive airway pressure (CPAP) machine may be useful in those cases.

 Efforts to prevent respiratory syncytial virus (RSV) infection with human monoclonal antibodies should be considered, especially in those with heart problems.
 In those who develop dementia there is no evidence for memantine, donepezil, rivastigmine, or galantamine.

-Plastic surgery has been suggested as a method of improving the appearance and thus the acceptance of people with Down syndrome.
-It has also been proposed as a way to improve speech.
-Evidence, however, does not support a meaningful difference in either of these outcomes.
-Plastic surgery on children with Down syndrome is uncommon, and continues to be controversial.
-The U.S. National Down Syndrome Society views the goal as one of mutual respect and acceptance, not appearance.

-Many alternative medical techniques are used in Down syndrome; however, they are poorly supported by evidence.
-These include: dietary changes, massage, animal therapy, chiropractic and naturopathy, among others.
-Some proposed treatments may also be harmful.